Topography and Tomography

-Topography and tomography are some of the most important safety factors in determining your suitability for laser eye surgery.
-It is important that both topography and tomography be performed at your pre-operative screening.
+Topography and Tomography are some of the most important safety factors in determining your suitability for Laser Eye Surgery.
+It is therefore essential that both topography and tomography be carried out during your pre-operative screening appointment.

-Topography (measured using instruments such as the Atlas or Keratron) provides the most accurate measurement of the front surface of your eye.
+Topography is a mandatory pre-operative step in the Laser Eye Surgery screening process.
+Using an instrument such as the Atlas or Keratron, topography provides the most accurate measurement of the front surface of your eye (the cornea).

 The technology used creates a 3D map of the cornea, showcasing the depth of the cornea and any imperfections.